Samuelile/Samuelile/README.md

 Within this portfolio I have included a number of projects and contracts I have compiled.

-Skills: PYTHON / SOLIDITY / TRUFFLE / HARDHAT
+Skills: PYTHON / SOLIDITY / METAMASK / HARDHAT

 - 🔭 I’m currently working on decentralized applications